-To receive financial assistance you must:
+To receive financial assistance, you must have the following:

-- 1. usually, have financial need; - 2. be a U.S. citizen or eligible noncitizen; - 3. have a social security number; - 4. if male, be registered with the Selective Service; - 5. if currently attending school, be making satisfactory academic progress; - 6. be enrolled as a regular student in any of the school's eligible programs; - 7. not be in default on any federally-guaranteed loan.
+- 1. Usually, have financial need - 2.
+Be a U.S. citizen or eligible noncitizen - 3.
+Have a social security number - 4.
+If male, be registered with the Selective Service - 5.
+If currently attending school, be making satisfactory academic progress - 6.
+Be enrolled as a regular student in any of the school's eligible programs - 7.
+Not be in default on any federally-guaranteed loan